ryupold/vode/README.md

 ```

 A `Component<State>` is a function that takes a state object and returns a `Vode<State>`.
 It is used to render the UI based on the current state.
+A new **vode** must be created on each render, otherwise it would be skipped which could lead to unexpected results.
+If you seek to improve render performance have a look at the [`memo`](#memoization) function.

 ```typescript
 // A full vode has a tag, properties, and children. props and children are optional.